 The Long Playing Record Guide

 The invention of the long playing record gave an enormous boost to what later would be called "the music industry".
-Existing magazines started to flourish and new magazines were launched because of the proliferation of the new, black, vinyl disc.
+Existing magazines started to flourish and new magazines - like High Fidelity - were launched because of the proliferation of the new, black, vinyl disc.

-But what if you wanted an opinion on a specific record or wanted to know what recordings were available of a given work?
-Well, then you would have to search the magazines and make a list with comments.
-That would be a lot of work.
-And you would have to rely on the available reviews.
+But what if you wanted an opinion on a specific record or wanted to know what outstanding recordings were available of a given work?
+Well, then you would have to search the magazines that reviewed the recordings and would publish complete discographies.
+Making a list of editions, page numbers and writing down a few sentences would be quite some work.
+Moreover one would have to rely on the availability of reviews in the specialized magazines.
+Roland Gelatt of High Fidelity Magazine did exactly that.
+He put the reviews of the 1955 editions in a Record Annual.

-Although various guides and catalogs had been published before, with listings and comments (as Irving Kolodin had done with The New Guide To Recorded Music), DeMotte's guide was really unique and the first of its kind.
-It was not a duplication of Schwann, The Longplayer or The Gramophone catalogs.
-Nor was it based on Roland Gelatt's High Fidelity Record Annual which saw its first edition in July of 1955 and contained reviews which appeared in High Fidelity Magazine in 1953, 1954 and probably a few reviews from the early 1955 issues.
+Various guides and catalogs with listings and comments had already been publishd before.
+Irving Kolodin had published The New Guide To Recorded Music.
+The 1950 edition listed 78 RPM shellac discs and the first LP records.
+DeMotte's guide was really unique in the sense that it listed some 7000 individual records.
+It was not a duplication of Schwann, The Longplayer, or The Gramophone catalogs.
+Nor was it based on Roland Gelatt's High Fidelity Record Annual which saw its first edition in July of 1955 and contained reviews which had appeared in High Fidelity Magazine in 1953, 1954 and a few reviews from the early 1955 issues.

 "Since the advent, in 1948, of the long playing phonograph record, the record collector has been faced by an embarrassment of riches.
 Due to the use of the tape recorder and the LP process, resulting in the reasonably low recording costs, dozens of record companies have come into existence, and many of them issue records at an amazing rate.
 In only a few years a thick catalogue of recordings has been built up, with countless duplications that manage to confuse the collector, the dealer, and the recording companies alike."